 Prayagraj Uttar Pradesh, India Travel Guide

-Winter (October-March): Layers are good.
+Winter (October-March): Wearing layers is good.
 Pack light to medium sweaters, jackets, scarves, and shawls for evenings/mornings.
 Daytime often needs Long-sleeved shirts and trousers.
 Summer (April-June): Lightweight, breathable, loose-fitting cotton or linen clothing is best.
 Light colors reflect sunlight.
 Avoid tight clothes.
 Monsoon (July-September): Opt for quick-drying fabrics.
 A Lightweight rain jacket or an Umbrella is needed.
 Footwear that handles water well.

 Comfortable walking shoes or sandals for extended sightseeing.
-Streets vary in condition.
+Streets range in condition.

-Slip-on sandals or flip-beach footwear for easy removal.
+Slip-on sandals or flip-flops for easy removal.
 Respect religious customs.

 Waterproof shoes or quick-drying flip-flops are advisable during rainy months.

-Organizing your documents prior to and on your trip to Prayagraj prevents unnecessary stress.
+Organizing your documents prior to and during your journey to Prayagraj prevents unnecessary stress.
 Keep these items secure, yet accessible.
 Prepare both physical and digital copies of everything important.

 Modern travel relies on technology.
 Consider power needs, communication tools, and data security.